 Factual error: At one point when Sam is visiting Delilah in the courthouse he is hugging her and the Sheriff guarding the door comes in and sees them.
 As the sheriff is leaving, he has a patch on his arm that says "County Sheriff."
 As this episode took place in Louisiana, there would only be Parish Sheriffs, not a County Sheriff.

 Factual error: In the scene where the guy is telling Machiko about the major league teams that wanted him, he mentions the Indians, Yankees, and Orioles.
 The episode is set in 1953 and the story is from before World War II.
 While there had been a minor league team called the Orioles up to that point, there was no major league team called the Orioles until 1954.

-New this month Factual error: While it's done for furthering the plot, climbing a live AM radio tower would result in RF burns and would possibly be fatal.
+Factual error: While it's done for furthering the plot, climbing a live AM radio tower would result in RF burns and would possibly be fatal.
 The man who cuts the transmission cable would be in a lot of pain or dead doing that in real life.

 Join the mailing list

 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.